sharunkumar/New-Grad-Positions-2023/README.md

 <h1> 2023 New Grad Tech Positions :earth_americas::rocket:</h1>
-## SWE, Data Science, Quant, Machine Learning, Product & Project Management, and More
+<h2> SWE, Data Science, Quant, Machine Learning, Product & Project Management, and More</h2>

 Happy New Year!
 Use this repo to share and keep track of any full time positions in SWE, Quant, Data Scientist, ML Engineer and PM.
 You got this! 🎉